 Robert L. Forward.
 This is about the physicist and science fiction writer.

 You may be looking for his son, Robert D. Forward.
 Robert Lull Forward (August 15, 1932 – September 21, 2002) was an American physicist and science fiction writer.
 His literary work was noted for its scientific credibility and use of ideas developed from his career as an aerospace engineer.
 Education James Clerk Maxwell.
 James Clerk Maxwell FRS FRSE (13 June 1831 – 5 November 1879) was a Scottish scientist in the field of mathematical physics.
 His most notable achievement was to formulate the classical theory of electromagnetic radiation, bringing together for the first time electricity, magnetism, and light as different manifestations of the same phenomenon.

 He worked most of his life at the California Institute of Technology in the United States of America, where he made many important contributions in theoretical and observational astronomy.
 In 1933, Zwicky was the first to use the virial theorem to infer the existence of unseen dark matter, describing it as "dunkle Materie".
 Biography Fritz Zwicky was born in Varna, Bulgaria, to a Swiss father.
 His father, Fridolin (b.
 1868), was a prominent industrialist in the Bulgarian city and also served as ambassador of Norway in Varna (1908–1933).
 The Zwicky House in Varna was designed and built by Fridolin Zwicky.
 Fritz's mother, Franziska Vrček (b.
 1871), was an ethnic Czech of the Austro-Hungarian Empire.
 He was responsible for positing numerous cosmological theories that have a profound impact on the understanding of our universe today.
 Frank Shuman.
 Shuman sunengine 1907 Photo: Technical World magazine, September 1907 Frank Shuman (January 23, 1862 -- April 28, 1918) was an American inventor, engineer and solar energy pioneer known for his work on solar engines, especially those that used solar energy to heat water that would produce steam.

-His main discoveries include those of electromagnetic induction, diamagnetism and electrolysis.
-As a chemist, Faraday discovered benzene, investigated the clathrate hydrate of chlorine, invented an early form of the Bunsen burner and the system of oxidation numbers, and popularised terminology such as anode, cathode, electrode, and ion.
+His main discoveries include the principles underlying electromagnetic induction, diamagnetism and electrolysis.
+As a chemist, Faraday discovered benzene, investigated the clathrate hydrate of chlorine, invented an early form of the Bunsen burner and the system of oxidation numbers, and popularised terminology such as "anode", "cathode", "electrode" and "ion".
 Faraday ultimately became the first and foremost Fullerian Professor of Chemistry at the Royal Institution, a lifetime position.
-Faraday was an excellent experimentalist who conveyed his ideas in clear and simple language; his mathematical abilities, however, did not extend as far as trigonometry or any but the simplest algebra.
+Faraday was an excellent experimentalist who conveyed his ideas in clear and simple language; his mathematical abilities, however, did not extend as far as trigonometry and were limited to the simplest algebra.

 Personal life Early life —Joel H. Adult life Later life Chemistry.
 Marie Tharp.
 Marie Tharp (July 30, 1920 - August 23, 2006) was an American geologist and oceanographic cartographer who, in partnership with Bruce Heezen, created the first scientific map of the entire ocean floor.

 Alfred Wegener.
 Alfred Lothar Wegener (November 1, 1880 – November 1930) was a German polar researcher, geophysicist and meteorologist.

 Biography Early life and education.
 Henrietta Swan Leavitt.
 Henrietta Swan Leavitt (July 4, 1868 – December 12, 1921) was an American astronomer who discovered the relation between the luminosity and the period of Cepheid variable stars.

 A graduate of Radcliffe College, Leavitt started working at the Harvard College Observatory as a "computer" in 1893, examining photographic plates in order to measure and catalog the brightness of stars.
 Though she received little recognition in her lifetime, it was her discovery that first allowed astronomers to measure the distance between the Earth and faraway galaxies.

 She explained her discovery: "A straight line can readily be drawn among each of the two series of points corresponding to maxima and minima, thus showing that there is a simple relation between the brightness of the variables and their periods.
 Early years and education Career Pickering assigned Leavitt to study "variable stars," whose luminosity varies over time.
 Influence Annie Jump Cannon.
 Annie Jump Cannon (December 11, 1863 – April 13, 1941) was an American astronomer whose cataloging work was instrumental in the development of contemporary stellar classification.

 He is known for discovering the dark absorption lines known as Fraunhofer lines in the Sun's spectrum, and for making excellent optical glass and achromatic telescope objectives.
 Biography Fraunhofer was born in Straubing, Bavaria, to Franz Xaver Fraunhofer and Maria Anna Frohlich.
 He became an orphan at the age of 11, and he started working as an apprentice to a harsh glassmaker named Philipp Anton Weichelsberger.
 In 1801, the workshop in which he was working collapsed and he was buried in the rubble.
 The rescue operation was led by Maximilian IV Joseph, Prince Elector of Bavaria (the future Maximilian I Joseph).
 His illustrious career eventually earned him an honorary doctorate from the University of Erlangen in 1822.
 Invention and scientific research Fraunhofer demonstrating the spectroscope.
 Joseph von Fraunhofer.